Effective date: 18 December 2018

 Who is this document for?

-This document is for all people who have been a patient at an NHS hospital in England or have interacted with mental health services through the NHS in England over the past five years.
+This document is for all people who have been a patient at an NHS hospital in England or have interacted with Community services in the NHS in England over the past five years.

 What type of personal information we hold

-We hold and process data that has been anonymised and which cannot be used to identify an individual.
-We also hold and process data that is pseudonymised prior to being sent to us, meaning that parts of the data that could be used to identify someone are replaced with a key.
-We do not hold that key and so are not able to identify anyone from the pseudonymised data that we hold.
+We hold and process data that is pseudonymised prior to being sent to us, meaning that parts of the data that could be used to identify someone are replaced with a key.
+We do not hold that key and so are not able to identify anyone using that pseudonymised id.

-You will be included in this database if you have been a patient at a GP practice or NHS hospital in England, or have interacted with social care, community care or mental health services through the NHS in England, and you have not opted out of your data being sent to NHS Digital or used in healthcare research and planning.
+You will be included in this database if you have been a patient at a NHS hospital in England, or have interacted with community care through the NHS in England, and you have not opted out of your data being sent to NHS Digital or used in healthcare research and planning.
 These data sets, although they contain your personal information, are always pseudonymised such that we would not be able to identify you, nor would we try to identify you in any instance unless specifically requested to do so by the data controller.
-A detailed explanation of HES, SUSPbR , primary care, social care and MHSDS can be found by clicking each acronym.
 You are able to manage your personal data choices within the NHS by following this link.

 How we use your personal information

-We process patient data for the purpose of helping healthcare organisations to identify areas of opportunity in performance or efficiency and work with them to improve.
+We process patient data for the purpose of helping healthcare organisations to identify areas of opportunity in performance or efficiency and work with them to improve population health.
 Customers use our services for a number of different purposes including:

-HES and SUS PbR data are provided to us by NHS Digital, where we act as a data controller along with NHS Digital through signing a Data Sharing Framework Contract and a Data Sharing Agreement.
-These data are provided to us by NHS Digital under licence and under sections 261(1) and 261(2)(b)(ii) of the Health and Social Care Act 2012.
+We act as a data controller along with NHS England through signing a Data Sharing Framework Contract and a Data Sharing Agreement.
+These data are provided to us by NHS England under licence and under sections 261(1) and 261(2)(b)(ii) of the Health and Social Care Act 2012.

 Moreover, under General Data Protection Regulation (GDPR) we have specified the legal bases for collecting and processing your data; this is as follows: